Casual computer users might not realize how important it is to use an ergonomic mouse.

 Making a decision between the top two mice on this list wasn’t easy.
 Both of them have their merits, and quite honestly it’s a matter of personal taste.

-The main reason why the Logitech MX missed out is that it’s a wireless mouse and, as such, it’s been known to cut out and to not perform at its best unless it’s used in ideal conditions.
+The main reason why the Logitech MX missed out is that it’s a wireless mouse and, as such, suffers from the universal issue of the occasional cut out.
 It doesn’t happen often, but even a single disconnect in the middle of a game can cause a huge problem.

 They don’t call this ‘Master’ without a reason.
 It’s an utter beast with some of the best functionality on the market.

 According to the manufacturer, the mouse is designed “to provide the ultimate experience for power users and masters of their craft who want to get more done, more efficiently.”
 We’ve classed it as a productivity mouse, but it also makes for a decent gaming mouse at a push and it feels super comfortable while you’re using it no matter what you’re doing.

 Still, it doesn’t come cheap, which is why many people try to convince their company to buy it for them instead of buying one themselves.
 Work and play are two different things, and this mouse is all about work.
 If you want a mouse to play with then you’ll have to take a look at what we picked for number one.